How to save $12,000+ a year in food wastage

 We estimate that a typical food business can expect to experience two critical equipment failures per year, at an average stock loss value per equipment failure (revenue) of $6,000 – so a total loss per year of $12,000.

 Incidents can and do happen – and the consequences can be catastrophic.
-So what can cause your food to move out of safe temperature range?
+So what can cause your food to move out of the safe temperature range?
 Here are some common culprits:

 ⚠️ Power failures